citp/privacy-policy-historical/z/zo/zor/zorotools.com.md

-> *The following text is extracted and transformed from the zorotools.com privacy policy that was archived on 2018-11-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181106082347id_/https%3A//www.zoro.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the zorotools.com privacy policy that was archived on 2019-04-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190401175917id_/https%3A//www.zoro.com/privacy) for the most accurate reproduction.*

 # Zoro Privacy Policy

-## _Last modified: February, 2018_

 Our Privacy Policy applies to our websites and brands and any other website, mobile application, or other online service that links to this Policy (collectively, our “Service”).
 You can read the full version of the Privacy Policy and find a summary below.